katydid/relaxng/Readme.md

 Katydid still requires some work to fully support XML.
 When this is done testing of the translations can start.

-the list is element is not working yet.

 ## Known Issues

 There are quite a few known issues: